Turn Slack Conversations into GitHub PRs Automatically

 When you mention @Continue, the agent reads the thread, identifies the request, and does the work, creating GitHub issues, writing plans, fixing problems, and even opening PRs.

-• Ask for a fix and get a PR back The agent explores the codebase, forms a plan, executes it, and posts updates back in the Slack thread.
+• Ask for a fix and get a PR back: "@Continue fix this bug and write a test to make sure it doesn't happen again."
+The agent explores the codebase, forms a plan, executes it, and posts updates back in the Slack thread.

-• Assign, discuss, and refine tasks without leaving Slack The agent keeps status synced across Slack and GitHub.
+• Assign, discuss, and refine tasks without leaving Slack: "@Continue create a GitHub issue for this, linking to this thread, and assign Patrick."
+The agent keeps status synced across Slack and GitHub.

 • Use Linear or GitHub MCP tools Want a Linear ticket instead of a GitHub issue?
 Just say so.